-Decoding and graphic knowledge are taught using the Letters and Sounds phonics scheme.
 Children have discrete daily sessions for Foundation Stage and KS1 and phonic interventions for any children in KS2 who are still working within the phonic phases.
-There is a cohesive and consistent approach to teaching Phonics, where daily sessions follow the same structure:
+There is a cohesive and consistent approach to teaching Phonics, where daily sessions follow the same structure.

 Throughout Key Stages One and Two, our guided (small group) and Whole Class Reading sessions balance the teaching of reading between word reading, wider decoding skills, grammar for reading, wider comprehension strategies and response to text in order to develop fluent readers who understand what they are reading.
 Comprehension is taught from an early age and we believe that it is important that children read for meaning so that they become motivated readers.
 EYFS and KS1 focus on teaching reading in small group sessions.
 All children from Year 3 take part in 2 hours of Whole Class Reading sessions per week, this can be in longer session or split in shorter sessions appropriate to the age and attention of the children.

 We follow an approach called VIPERS (vocabulary, inference, prediction, explain, retrieve and summarise/sequence) to engage children and develop comprehension skills.